sowcow/blog/content/posts/hereditary.md

 Unlike Midsommar, this one is not funny.
 Yet there is still the sacrifice aspect, but the negative perspective.
 I assume it's The Wicker Man one way or another.

+Of course it's also alignable to the unnamed here movie.
+One interesting difference I noticed on the first watch is that there is a lack of a defined sense of smell.
+This invisible lead can be connected to different things, but generally speaking I'd say Midsommar answers that.